 Growth factors and cytokines are vital molecules for skin repair and aging reversal.
 These naturally become depleted with age and current studies prove they increase dermal collagen.

-Stem cells from plants, animal, human fat cells and placental tissue/amniotic fluid have been proven to increase collagen, decrease wrinkles and promote wound healing.
+Stem cells from plants, animals, human fat cells, and placental tissue/amniotic fluid have been proven to increase collagen, decrease wrinkles and promote wound healing.
 They are found in many serums and creams on the market already.